- lay hat upside down when setting it on a surface. Laying it on the brim will flatten and distort the brim.

 - misshapen flat brim straw hats can be shaped carefully with a lukewarm--not hot--flat iron

 - store it on a wide, flat hook, or in a box supported at the sweatband so it won't lay on it's brim

 Paper Braid Hats

 - Fortunately or unfortunately most of the "straw" hats nowadays are made of paper braids sewn or woven.
 Sometimes cotton or polypropylene braided with the paper to achieve a certain look, feel or function (better UV protection, better resistance to water, packable)

 - Brush off dust or soil with soft brush.

 - Spot clean only with damp cloth or sponge.

 - Do not soak.
-It will alter the shape or at completely ruin your hat.
+It will alter the shape or completely ruin your hat.
 Keep in mind these hats are made mainly for sun protection, not for rainy days.

 - you can pre-treat you hat with water repellent agent, to make is more water resistant

 - Misshapen, creased hats can be gently steamed - 4" away - with a tightly rolled towel placed underneath (sauce pan, hat form can also be used), then push fibers in line.
 For rough bumps, let it dry under weight.
 Test in small area for color bleeding before.